UrsaDK/AppMaker/README.md

         -? --help               Display this help message
         --version               Script and BASH version info

-        Arguments               All agruments are optional and
+        Arguments               All arguments are optional and
         ---------               can be supplied in any order.

-        <url-or-file>           Path to the binarry or the URL which is
+        <url-or-file>           Path to the executable or the URL
                                 to be encapsulated into the new app
         <path-to-app>           Path to the application